John Osborne, 11th Duke of Leeds

 John Francis Godolphin Osborne, 11th Duke of Leeds (12 March 1901 – 26 July 1963) was a British peer.

+Biography

 He was the son of George Godolphin Osborne, 10th Duke of Leeds and Lady Katherine Frances Lambton.
 He succeeded to the title of 11th Duke of Leeds and its subsidiary titles on 10 May 1927.

 He inherited half a million pounds after tax from his father at the age of twenty-six in 1927, but his father also left gambling debts.
-Hornby Castle estate was placed on the market in 1930 and the Duke spent the rest of his life as a tax exile on the French Riviera, and on the island of Jersey at his mansion Melbourne House.
+Hornby Castle estate was placed on the market in 1930.
+The Duke spent the rest of his life as a tax exile on the French Riviera, and on the island of Jersey at his mansion Melbourne House.
 Hornby Castle, bar one gutted wing, was demolished in 1931.